 top of page

 Job lost its joy?
-Do a Super 7 Needs Audit
+Do a Super Seven Needs Assessment

-If work has become a chore, discover which human need may require attention
+If work has become a chore, discover which innate human need may require attention

 When work becomes a chore, we can soon start scanning job boards and dreaming of another life elsewhere.
 Before jumping ship though, it's worth taking some time to understand what is not working with your current employer.

-Knowing what has made you want to leave can inform a discussion with your current workplace about what is missing and, if they can't fix the situation, inform the questions you can go on to ask at interview to ensure you don't end up in the same place.
+Knowing what has made you want to leave can help inform a discussion with your current employer about what is missing for you and, if they can't find a fix for the situation, identify the questions to ask at an interview to ensure you don't end up in the same place!

-During a work-life coaching session, if someone is unhappy at work I'll suggest we do a Super Seven Needs Audit.
-It can be used whenever we are feeling unsettled but, it is especially useful if someone is no longer satisfied in their work and unsure why.
+When I am coaching someone who is unhappy at work, I'll often suggest we do a Super Seven Needs Assessment.
+It can be used whenever we are feeling unsettled but, it is especially useful if someone is no longer happy in a job they used to enjoy and unsure why.

-The premise is that people feel good and function well when their basic physical, emotional, cognitive and psychological needs are being met.
-If one or more is lacking we suffer in some way.
+The premise is that people feel good and function well when their innate physical and psychological needs are being met.
+If one or more is lacking, we tend to become disinterested and disengaged.

-By systematically reviewing our needs, we get an indication of which unmet need may be in play and leading to feeling dis-satisfied.
+By systematically reviewing our Super Seven Needs, we can get an indication of which unmet need is leading to a feeling of dis-satisfaction.

-For a coachee, the outcome can bring clarity to a situation that has previously seemed difficult to understand.
+For a client, the outcome often brings clarity to a situation that has previously seemed difficult to understand.
 For a coaching session, it provides focus for the conversation, as we can go on to explore what opportunities there are for improvement.

 What is a need?

-In other words, certain things are required by all human beings and we are driven to take action from a sense of lack or insufficiency.
-For example, a lack of water will create a need for water (thirst) which in turn drives us to seek it.
-Once this need is satisfied we can occupy ourselves with other things.
+We are motivated to act when we sense lack or insufficiency.
+For example, a lack of water (dehydration) will create a need for water (thirst) which in turn drives us to seek it.
+Once a need is satisfied we can occupy ourselves with other things.

-Maslow established a hierarchy of need categories, proposing that a human being looked to meet each category in turn and that higher needs were not considered until lower needs were adequately satisfied.
+Maslow established a hierarchy of need categories.
+He proposed that a human being looked to meet each category in turn and that higher needs were not considered until lower needs were adequately satisfied.

-Whilst there is continual debate in research circles as to the ordering of these needs and their sequential nature, they provide a relevant and useful framework with which to understand ourselves.
+Whilst there is debate in research circles as to the origin and ordering of these needs, they provide a relevant and useful framework with which to understand ourselves.

 What are our Super Seven Needs?

-For the purpose of a well-being audit, I focus on seven categories of need.
+For the purpose of a worklife wellbeing assessment, I focus on seven categories of human need.

 1. Physiological

-These, together with our safety needs, are sometimes considered our basic needs.
+These, together with our safety needs, are sometimes considered basic or existence needs (2).

 2. Safety and security

-When we don’t feel safe the flight/fight or stress response is activated leading to poor rest and recovery functions.
-It also takes the creative, logical part of the brain offline making us single-focused and likely to dwell on our challenges and difficulties.
+When we don’t feel safe our flight/fight or stress response is activated leading to poor rest and recovery functions.
+It also takes the creative, logical thinking part of the brain offline making us single-focused and likely to dwell on our challenges and difficulties.

 3. Control and autonomy

-We need to feel a sense of control and that we have a choice.
-Without this we can very soon feel distressed, overwhelmed or resentful.
+We all need to feel a sense of control over our lives and that we have a choice in what we do and how we behave.

 4. Connection and belonging